Sabbat, Dark Interpreter

-Sabbat or Dark Interpreter, De Quincy Dreams of Levana and Our Ladies of Sorrow
+Sabbat, Dark Interpreter, De Quincy Dreams of Levana and Our Ladies of Sorrow

-Purchase the original painting from Saatchi Art
+Purchase the original painting of Sabbat from Saatchi Art

 Since the Middle Ages, until comparatively recently, a conjecture of public opinion held the view that visits of witches and warlocks to the Sabbat were a physical experience.

-In recent times this view has, by many, been transformed into a concept that attendance at the Sabbat is induced by hallucinogenic substances, ingredients often absorbed through the skin from the well known “flying ointment”.
+In recent times, this view has, by many, been transformed into a concept that attendance at the Sabbat is induced by hallucinogenic substances, ingredients often absorbed through the skin from the well-known “flying ointment”.

-The De Quincy connection provides another example of altered state religious experience induced by a mind altering substance leading to derangement of the senses.
+The De Quincy connection provides another example of altered state religious experience induced by a mind-altering substance, leading to derangement of the senses.

-Thomas De Quincy’s book, Confessions of an English Opium Eater, is a detailed account of the day to day life of an early 19th century laudanum addict written in chronological style.
+Thomas De Quincy’s book, Confessions of an English Opium Eater, is a detailed account of the day-to-day life of an early 19th-century laudanum addict written in chronological style.

 For DeQuincy, his soul guide into this realm is the Dark Interpreter, a symbolic representation of the substance of psychedelic revelations.